knative/eventing/docs/mission.md

 ## Full Mission Statement

-The Knative Eventing mission has three main focus areas: Developer Experience, Event Delivery, and Event Sourcing.
-Developer experience around event driven applications is our primary focus, with delivery and sourcing acting as enabling infrastructure.
+The Knative Eventing mission focuses on three areas: Developer Experience, Event Delivery, and Event Sourcing.
+The primary focus is Developer experience around event driven applications; event delivery and sourcing provide infrastructure which enables the developer experience to scale to complex applications.

-We leverage open standards when possible: CloudEvents, Knative Serving, Kubernetes.
+By leveraging open standards and infrastructure (such as CloudEvents and Kubernetes), Knative Eventing provides a robust and extensible ecosystem which accommodates interoperability between open and closed-source frameworks and services.

 **Developer Experience:** Enable developers to write, maintain, and support event driven applications by sourcing events from other systems and events from their own systems with a uniform experience.

-**Event Delivery:** Provide a core set of event delivery specifications and standards.
+**Event Delivery:** Provide an implementation of event delivery infrastructure, accompanied by a well documented specification.
 Enable a pluggable architecture for the event delivery mechanism so that developers and operators can choose the correct event delivery substrate for their requirements.

 **Event Sourcing:** Provide a specification for how to create event importers as well as guidelines and tools for event providers to cleanly integrate in a CloudEvents environment.